 Top 5 Episodes and Downloads

-Example: According to the below chart, the first episode has been downloaded 3 times the first day, 7 times in the first week, 10 times the first month.
-The next stats are still waiting to be processed.
+Example: According to the below chart, the first episode has been downloaded 3 times the first day, 9 times in the first week, 10 times the first month.
+60 and 90 day download stats are still waiting to be processed.

 Downloads by location

 The heatmap allows you to see the geographic location of the places where your podcast is most popular.
-Red dots indicate a broader audience by geographic area.
+Red dots indicate a larger audience by geographic area.
 Data is computed hourly over the last 6 months.

 Download time and week day

-Heatmap showing your unique downloads by week day and time.
+The below chart shows unique downloads of your podcast by day and time.
 The darker the color, the higher the number of downloads.
 Hover over any blue time slot to see the number of downloads.
 You can use this information to schedule the optimal publishing time for your new episodes and maximize downloads.
 All times are local.
 Data is computed hourly, and updated at least every 24 hours.